Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `STRING|Stranger` The players to await fully landing on a base.
     1. `[STRING]` Multiple subsequent entries possible.
 The base nickname the player launched from.
 If none is given, any base will count.

 - `Cnd_OnBase` Only players.
-Checks whether the player is docked on a base. `Activator` will be the player.
+Checks if the player is on a base. `Activator` will be the player.
     1. `STRING|Stranger` The players to expect on a base.
-    1. `[STRING] :any` The base nickname to expect the player on.
+    1. `[STRING]` Multiple subsequent entries possible.
+The base nickname the player must be on.
+If none is given, any base will count.

 - `Cnd_ProjHitCount` Counts projectile hits to the target. `Activator` can be defined via the last argument.
     1. `STRING` Object by name or label to count projectile hits on.